endorpersand/tsa-cybersecurity-practice-questions/rev/vault-door-4.md

 This vault uses ASCII encoding for the password.
 The source code for this vault is here: [VaultDoor4.java](https://jupiter.challenges.picoctf.org/static/09d3002ae349631324a17e2255ae8df2/VaultDoor4.java)

 *This question is from picoCTF.
 PicoCTF flags are of the format: `picoCTF{answer}`.
-Also, vault-door-1 and vault-door-3 were boring.*
+Also, the vault doors before this one were boring.*